 What Is Ashwagandha?

-It is popular for its adaptogenic properties that help your body manage stress.
-Other health benefits include enhancing immunity, increasing muscle strength and size, boosting brain function, and reducing symptoms of anxiety.
+It is famous for its adaptogenic properties, which help the body manage stress.
+Other health benefits include enhancing immunity, increasing muscle strength and size, boosting brain function, and reducing anxiety symptoms.

 4 Proven Benefits of Ashwagandha

-Ashwagandha is an adaptogen, and its ability to fight stress is one of its main benefits.
-Its anxiety-fighting properties are attributed to the withanolides compounds that can alter the body’s response to stress.
+Ashwagandha is an adaptogen, and one of its main benefits is its ability to fight stress.
+Its anxiety-fighting properties are attributed to the withanolide compounds that alter the body’s response to stress.

 Several control studies in humans have shown that it can effectively reduce symptoms in people with stress and anxiety disorders.
 (1) (2)